scummvm/scummvm/doc/docportal/getting_started/ios.rst

 Prerequisites
 ****************

-- A computer running MacOSX with Xcode installed.
+- A Mac computer with Xcode installed.
 Xcode is a free App, available from the Mac App Store.
 - An Apple Developer account.
 You can sign up for a free account on the `Apple Developer Member Center <https://developer.apple.com/membercenter/>`_ with your Apple ID.
 - The ScummVM `iOS Libraries <https://www.scummvm.org/frs/build/scummvm-ios7-libs-v2.zip>`_ downloaded.